Smaug123/static-site-content/content/reading-list/index.md

 # Have read

+*   The Remains of the Day, by Kazuo Ishiguro.
+Short, sweet, and tragic.
+Simple throwaway lines become retrospectively rich in meaning as you read on.
+Spoiler in rot13: gur haeryvnoyr aneengbe tvirf guvf fgenatr frafr bs grafvba guebhtubhg.
 *   A Pocketful of Rye, by Agatha Christie.
 One of the Marples.
 Christie is generally excellent light reading, perhaps partly because her writing is all so familiar.
 This particular book I first read as an early teenager, but recently reread as part of a marathon in which we watched two adaptations and listened to a radio version; the exercise was actually quite interesting in seeing what the various adapters (and actors) chose to pull out.
 *   The Hornblower series, by CS Forester.
 I read some of these over and over as a child, and they bear rereading as an adult.
 The later books become less interesting to me, though, as Hornblower is promoted and gets further from the action.
 *   Station Eleven, by Emily St. John Mandel.